VaniaAgnes/interactive-card-details-form/README.md

 - Live Site URL: [https://vaniaagnes.github.io/interactive-card-details-form/](https://vaniaagnes.github.io/interactive-card-details-form/)

 ## My process
-So first thing first, i started this assignment by making the html, then continue with css then javascript
+So first thing first, i started this assignment by making the html, then continue with css then javascript.
+Once the code is done i have to make sure there is no misspell to ensure that the code can run smoothly

 ### Built with